-At the creditor's request, the supervisory judge (juge commissaire) can appoint creditors as controllers (contrôleurs), whose duties are to assist the creditors' representative in the supervision of the company's administration and to assist the creditors' representative in his or her functions.
+At the creditor's request, the supervisory judge (juge commissaire) can appoint creditors as controllers (contrôleurs), whose duties are to assist the creditors' representative in the supervision of the company's administration and to assist the creditors' representative in their functions.
 The supervisory judge may appoint up to five controllers from among the voluntary creditors.
 At least one of them is selected from security interest holders and another is selected from unsecured creditors (créanciers chirographaires); in any event, the judge needs to make sure that controllers do not act in their own interest.
 A controller holds a right of information regarding the proceeding, and has the right to examine all documents sent to the judicial administrator and the creditors' representative.

 Each creditor bears its own expenses, such as for experts or counsels.
 Nevertheless, in the largest matters, the fees incurred by the creditors are generally borne by the debtor according to the provisions of the finance documentation and up to a generally pre-negotiated amount.
-Procedural costs (including the fees of the judicial administrator, etc) are covered by the debtor and benefit from a super-privileged payment priority.
+Procedural costs (the fees of the judicial administrator, etc) are covered by the debtor and benefit from a super-privileged payment priority.

 6.4 Claims of Dissenting Creditors

 No cram-down is provided for in conciliation proceedings: creditors' rights cannot be modified without their consent.
-However, pre-pack proceedings may be used to implement the pre-pack plan prepared in conciliation through accelerated safeguard proceedings to cram-down dissenting minority creditors (also applicable in safeguard proceedings at the request of the debtor or the judicial administrator with the approval of the debtor).
+However, pre-pack proceedings may be used to implement a pre-pack plan prepared in conciliation through accelerated safeguard proceedings to cram-down dissenting minority creditors (also applicable in safeguard proceedings at the request of the debtor or the judicial administrator with the approval of the debtor).

 - the plan complies with these conditions for its adoption by the court:

 - the classes have been duly formed in accordance with the rules;